StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 relative to the user-experience requirements of the application.
-For example, for distributing real-time audio within a home network, where round-trip delays over the local Ethernet or Wi-Fi network are just a few milliseconds, using Fast Retransmit to recover occasional lost packets within a few milliseconds {{TCPFR}}
+For example, for distributing real-time audio within a home network, where round-trip delays over the local Ethernet or Wi-Fi network are just a few milliseconds, simply relying on Fast Retransmit to recover occasional lost packets within a few milliseconds {{TCPFR}}
-makes the application programming easy and is preferable to playing degraded audio due to gaps in the data stream.
+makes the application programming easier and is preferable to accepting received data out of order and then playing degraded audio due to gaps in the data stream.
 To give some calibration, the speed of sound in air is roughly one foot per millisecond, so a 5 ms playback delay buffer to allow for loss recovery equates to the same delay